Wahlburgers: History

 Prior on May 22, 2018, Wahlburgers opened a location in the Mall of America in Bloomington, Minnesota, the first of 26 restaurants planned as part of a franchising deal with grocery chain Hy-Vee that will also bring Wahlburgers entrées and drinks to some Hy-Vee in-store restaurants.
 On September 25, 2018, Wahlburgers opened in Olathe, Kansas, to a large crowd with a surprise visit from Paul Wahlberg.

 In April 2018, Wahlburgers agreed to market their fresh Angus brisket, chuck, and short rib blend hamburger patties in supermarkets.
 ARKK Food will distribute the burgers in more than 1,300 stores, including Shaw's.
 In June 2018, the company announced CEO Rick Vanzura would be leaving the chain.
 He was succeeded by John Fuller who was previously CEO at Johnny Rockets and the Coffee Bean & Tea Leaf.

 In May 2019, Wahlburgers opened a restaurant in Covent Garden, London, its first location in the United Kingdom.
 The company was planning to open 15 restaurants over five years in London and other cities.
 In mid-2020, the company permanently closed the Covent Garden restaurant, citing the financial impact of the COVID-19 pandemic and the store's location as the reasons for the closure.
 In January 2020, the first Wahlburgers in Germany opened at Ramstein Air Base.
 That location closed on December 28, 2022.
 On February 17, 2022, Wahlburgers opened their first store in Australia in Sydney.
 A Wahlburgers in Surfers Paradise, Queensland opened in Australia in late 2022.

-In 2024, multiple Wahlburgers locations closed, including one at The Battery adjacent to Truist Park, with the company pulling out of the Atlanta, Huntsville, and Indianapolis markets.
+In 2024, multiple Wahlburgers locations closed, including one at The Battery Atlanta adjacent to Truist Park, with the company pulling out of the Atlanta, Huntsville, and Indianapolis markets.
 The 79 Wahlburgers locations that were part of the Hy-Vee partnership closed in early 2025, reducing the chain to approximately 32 locations globally.
+In 2026, four of its six Australian locations closed.